Selection Procedures in Competitive Admission: Capacity constraints and Wage competition

 I model capacity constraints as follows.
 Each firm has a capacity $k>0$, i.e., in equilibrium we must have $\int_{\Theta}\phi(s,s',\theta)\left(\alpha(l)(1-\pi_t(\theta))+\alpha(h)\pi_t(\theta)\right)dF\leq k$.

-The timing of the game is the following \begin{enumerate} \item Firms post selection procedures simultaneously \item Candidates choose where to apply \item Candidates applying to firm $i$ form a queue whose order is random.
+The timing of the game is as follows: \begin{enumerate} \item Firms post selection procedures simultaneously \item Candidates choose where to apply \item Candidates applying to firm $i$ form a queue whose order is random.
 Firm $i$ treats applications sequentially until it exhausts the pool of applicants or hits its capacity constraint. \end{enumerate}